Divides with cusps, shadows, and transvergent diagrams: Introduction

 \section{Introduction}

-A link $L$ in $S^{3}$ is called a {\it symmetric link} if there exists an orientation preserving involution $\iota$ of $S^{3}$ with a non-empty fixed point set such that $\iota(L) = L$.
+A link $L$ in $S^{3}$ is called a {\it symmetric link} if there exists a $\pi$ rotation $\iota$ around a closed geodesic in $S^3$ such that $\iota(L) = L$.
 A {\it diagram} of a link $L$ is the image of a generic projection of $L$ from $S^{3}$ to $S^{2}$ equipped with over/under information at each crossing of the image.
 A link diagram is called a {\it transvergent diagram} if there exists a reflection through a great circle on $S^{2}$ that preserves the diagram (see Figure \ref{figure:transvergent_diagram}).

 It is easily seen that any link with a transvergent diagram is a symmetric link, and conversely, any symmetric link has a transvergent diagram.
 A transvergent diagram is used as a fundamental tool in the study of strongly invertible knots or $2$-periodic knots (see e.g. \cite{BI22, HHS23, L22, L23}).